Vietnam approves national program for development of domestic vaccines

-Under the program, the production of all domestic vaccines will meet international standards and sufficiently supply the National Expanded Program on Immunisation.
+Under the program, the production of all domestic vaccines will meet international standards and sufficiently supply the National Expanded Program on Immunization.
 The country also looks forward to exporting its home-grown vaccines.

 By 2025, Vietnam is expected to own production technologies of at least 10 vaccines and produce at least three.
 The figures will reach 15 and five, respectively, by 2030.